nevidimka787/HomeWork/README.md

 # HomeWork
 The repository collect my solutions of home tasks.
+My variant is 3.

 The code wrote on ubuntu 18.04.